TritonDataCenter/sdc-cloudapi/docs/index.md

 ## EnableMachineFirewall (POST /:login/machines/:id?action=enable_firewall)

-Allows you to enable the firewall for a machine.
+Allows you to enable the firewall for an instance.

 ### Inputs